a-sumo/hyperstep/README.md

 However, this approach imposes the setup of a simulation environment and the refinement algorithms that recover semantically relevant physical properties from sounds.

-The former is something I'm working on, using an Entity Component System(ECS) framework with [Bevy](https://bevyengine.org/).
+The former is something I'm currently working on.

 For the latter, I prefer to sit on a couch like a potato [[2](#pick-problems)] and wait for the research area to be sufficiently mature.
 <a id="animacy">